azsk/DevOpsKit-docs/13-Tenant Security Solution Setup/Readme.md

 **5. Run Setup Command**

 This is the last step.
-You need to run install command with host subscription id (sub where scanning infra resources will get created).
-This is one-time setup activity and can take up to 5 minutes.
+You need to run install command present as part setup scription with host subscription id (sub where scanning infra resources will get created).
+Setup will create infra resources and schedule daily security control scan on target subscriptions.

+**Note:** Setup may take upto 5 minutes to complete.

     ``` PowerShell